evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ---
-description: How to use metric presets in Evidently.
+description: How to use Metric Presets in Evidently.
 ---

-**TL;DR:** Pre-built reports work out of the box without additional configuration.
+**TL;DR:** Evidently has pre-built Reports that work out of the box.
+To use them, simply pass your data and choose the Preset.

 # Installation and prep

-After [installation](../installation/install-evidently.md), import the Report component and the required Metric Presets:
+After [installation](../installation/install-evidently.md), import the `Report` component and the required `metric_presets`:

 ```python
 from evidently.report import Report
 from evidently.metric_preset import DataDriftPreset, TargetDriftPreset
 ```

 You need to prepare two datasets for comparison: **reference** and **current**.
-You can also generate some of the reports with a single current dataset.
+You can also generate some of the Reports with a single dataset.

 {% hint style="info" %}
 Refer to the [input data](../input-data/data-requirements.md) and [column mapping](../input-data/column-mapping.md) for more details on data preparation.